Convidicea Vaccine (Ad5-nCoV) Description

 On September 21, 2020, Petrovax announced it would produce more than 4 million vaccine doses per month in 2020 at its Moscow Region facilities.
 Vaccine production can be increased to 10 million doses per month in 2021 due to the planned production capacity expansion.
 Petrovax will have exclusive rights to supply it in Russia and the CIS countries as a Russian vaccine manufacturer.

-Dr. Xuefeng Yu, Chairman, and CEO of CanSinoBIO, stated in a press release issued on November 7, 2020: “Launching the clinical study of Ad5-nCoV in Mexico, represents another milestone of CanSinoBIO.
-We are delighted to collaborate with EPIC and the authorities that make this initial clinical study conducted in Mexico possible.
+Dr. Xuefeng Yu, Chairman and CEO of CanSinoBIO, stated in a press release issued on November 7, 2020: “Launching the clinical study of Ad5-nCoV in Mexico, represents another milestone of CanSinoBIO.
+We are delighted to collaborate with EPIC and the authorities that make this initial clinical study possible in Mexico.
 Hopefully, we could see the outcome of the study very soon and contributes to the pandemic fight in Mexico.”